-The worker should assist the family to develop a list of goals to be achieved.
+The Worker should assist the family to develop a list of goals to be achieved.
 The goals must be related to the conditions which are the basis for Youth Services involvement.
-The goals should in priority order with the most important firs, then the next second and so on.
+The goals should be in order of priority with the most important first, then the second most important, and so forth.

 The goals should be as specific as possible and written in behavioral terms which will facilitate evaluating whether or not they are being achieved.
-For example: in a case of a Juvenile who is truant the goals may include, no unexcused absences for the next six week grading period.
+For example: in a case of a juvenile who is truant the goals may include, no unexcused absences for the next six week grading period.

 The goals should be realistic and limited in number.
-By this is meant that the goals should be ones which the family can achieve on their own or with the provision of appropriate services.
+By this it is meant that the goals should be ones which the family can achieve on their own or with the provision of appropriate services.
 In addition, the goals should be limited so that the family is not overwhelmed by attempting to meet too many expectations.